logikum/business-objects-doc/contents/data-access/read-only.md

 };
 util.inherits(SampleCollectionDao, bo.dataAccess.DaoBase);

-SampleCollectionDao.prototype.execute = function(connection, data) {
+SampleCollectionDao.prototype.fetch = function(connection, filter) {
-  // do something using connection and data...
+  // do something using connection and filter...
   // ...that produces the 'list' array return list;
+};

+SampleCollectionDao.prototype.fetchForInterval = function(connection, filter) {
+  // do something using connection and filter...
+  // ...that produces the 'list' array for the given interval return list;
 };
 ```